 This way there is only one copy of all my pictures on my desktop.
 All the other platforms, including Google Photos, are for sharing pictures.
 They don’t hold pictures that are not in my main library.

-This is also the reason why when I use Google Photos on my Desktop (using Google Photos Uploader), I make it upload only my EXPORT folder, so only the selected family pictures are actually uploaded to Google Photos for easy sharing.
+This is also the reason why I use Google Backup and Sync to synchronize selected photos on my Desktop with Google Photos.
+This way I configure Google Backup and Sync to upload only my EXPORT folder, so only the selected family pictures are actually uploaded to Google Photos for easy sharing.
 In addition, if anything happens to my Google Photos account, all the photos are safe on my Desktop and my external hard drive and my Backblaze cloud backup.

 Share your digital pictures with Google Photos